nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/embedded_lorenz.png
    :align: center

 The plot above is showing only ``X[:,0]`` and ``X[:,1]``.
-This embedding preserves the geometric features of the original attractor.
+The full three dimensional embedding preserves the geometric features of the original lorenz attractor.

-Now that we embed the time series, all that is left to do is check the forecast skill as a function of near neighbors.
-First we split it into a training set and testing set.
+Now that we have embeded the time series, we can use trajectories in the state space near a point in question to generate forecasts of system behavior and see if the system contains the hallmarks of nonlinearity, namely high forecast skill when using local neighbor trajectories in the reconstructed space.
+First we split the data into a training set and testing set.
 Additionally, we will initiate the Regression class.

 ::